 Unfortunately, inefficiency and lack of insight appear to be common in the world of construction—too common for comfort.
 Marks believes that “adapting a productization strategy to the construction industry is challenging but possible and necessary.
 Some of the barriers to real business-model innovation are tool- and process-based, but many are cultural—steeped in years of tradition, practice, training, workflows, and even definitions of value.”

-If your project foreman needs to spend less time on non-value-added work and more time on improving productivity, be watching for the release of eVolve Foresite in the first quarter of 2021.
-If you’re interested in being a beta tester for eVolve Foresite, contact eVolve MEP today.
+If your project foreman needs to spend less time on non-value-added work and more time on improving productivity, be watching for the release of eVolve Materials in the first quarter of 2021.
+For more ways to integrate materials management to improve cost and supply chain performance, contact eVolve Materials for an analysis of your needs.

 So, what’s the point of industrialized construction, and why should we utilize it now?
 Even before the disruption of the pandemic, the article points out that the construction industry was “taking big hits because of higher materials costs, skilled labor shortages, project complexity, tougher safety measures, profit and productivity challenges, and relatively slow uptake of technology.”